Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 ## Introduction

-The telecom industry is highly competitive due to the wide range of service providers available to consumers.
-One of the major challenges faced by telecom companies is customer churn, which is the rate at which customers discontinue their services.
+The telecommunications industry is highly competitive, with customers having access to a wide range of service providers.
+As a result, customer churn, the rate at which customers discontinue their services remains a critical business challenge for telecom companies.

-This project is part of a Maven Analytics challenge and is based on a fictional dataset from Maven Communications, a California-based telecommunications company.
-The goal is to analyze churn behavior, uncover key drivers behind customer attrition, identify patterns, and recommend targeted actions to improve customer retention.
+This project is part of a Maven Analytics challenge and is based on a fictional dataset from Maven Communications, a California-based telecommunications provider.
+The analysis focuses on understanding customer churn behavior, identifying key drivers of attrition, uncovering meaningful patterns across customer segments, and recommending data-driven actions to improve customer retention.

-In this project, I assume the role of a BI Consultant, tasked with presenting findings and strategic insights to the Chief Marketing Officer (CMO) in the form of a concise, one-page Power BI dashboard.
+In this project, I assume the role of a BI Consultant, responsible for translating analytical findings into strategic insights for the Chief Marketing Officer (CMO).
+These insights are delivered through a concise, one-page Power BI dashboard designed to support executive decision-making.

 ## Project Overview